 Out of all the items that should be on your back to school to-do list, you may have forgotten the most important one: your child's back to school eye examination.
-Up to 80 percent of all children's learning is visual, which means having corrected eyesight is the one thing you can do to ensure your child gets the best learning experience possible.
+Up to 80 percent of all children's learning is visual, which means having corrected eyesight and ensuring that the two eyes are focusing together is the one thing you can do to ensure your child gets the best learning experience possible.
 At The Eye Institute of Wyoming, we're dedicated to giving out patients the best eye care possible, and for children aged five and over, that means getting their eyes checked before they start the school year.

 Vision Screening vs. Eye Examinations